onurberberoglu10/1Password-Engineering-Career-Ladder/index.md

 #### Expectations
 * You identify and build support for technical initiatives that address the most important needs of 1Password.
 * You define the technical vision and strategy that guide software developers across departments to solve the thorniest, most intractable technical problems at 1Password.
-* Your work creates significant and lasting impact on our business and Software development goals, while enabling many other teams to reach their goals as well.
+* Your work creates significant and lasting impact on our business and software development goals, while enabling many other teams to reach their goals as well.
 * You consistently take steps to support the growth and success of both software developers and non-software developers across 1Password.

 #### Track Record